dosiss/msct-demo-netlify/content/articles/ancient-civilizations-5-games-by-mascot-gaming.md

 shortDescr: 'Embark on a journey through time, from the enigmatic pyramids of Egypt to the mighty realms of the ancient gods, and uncover the mysteries of Ancient Civilizations.
 Brought to life with impeccable graphics and innovative gameplay, Mascot Gaming invites players to experience history like never before.'
 archiveDate: 2023-10-12
 ---
 Following the immense popularity of the Adventure Theme, Ancient Civilization emerged as another favorite in our August poll.
-Here's a look at our curated list of slot games by Mascot Gaming centered on this captivating theme... and not only that, we also have a bingo game to introduce.
+As a [casino slot developer](https://mascot.games/blog/fruit-slots-by-top-casino-slot-developer-double-review),  we have curated list of slot games centered on this captivating theme... and not only that, we also have a bingo game to introduce.